-- Full-time status (at least 12 credits) is required to be eligible to live in the residence halls.
-Students who fall below full time at any point in the semester must receive the approval of the Office of Residential Life in order to remain living on campus.
+- Full-time status (at least 12 credits) and taking classes in person on the Illinois College campus is required to be eligible to live in campus housing.
+Students enrolled in the online program are generally disqualified from residing in Illinois College campus housing.
+Students who fall below full time or transition to on-line learning at any point in the semester, must receive the approval of the Office of Residential Life in order to remain living on campus.
 Students who are in their final semester and only taking courses required to complete their degree may live on campus as part-time students. - The student will use the premises solely for residential and educational purposes of Illinois College.
-No student is permitted to operate a business from their residential location using College resources. - Residents are expected to exercise reasonable care in the use of the facilities in the residence halls in keeping with health, safety and maintenance standards.
-Students are expected to know and follow Illinois College policies whether the policies are in effect now or are later enacted. - The College reserves the right to make room assignments, to authorize or deny room and roommate changes, to consolidate vacancies and to require a student to move from one room or residence hall to another. - Room assignments will normally be made on the basis of two residents per room in the residence halls.
+No student is permitted to operate a business from their residential location using College resources.
+Residents are expected to exercise reasonable care in the use of the facilities in the residence halls in keeping with health, safety and maintenance standards.
+Students are expected to know and follow Illinois College policies whether the policies are in effect now or are later enacted. - The College reserves the right to make room assignments, to authorize or deny room and roommate changes, to consolidate vacancies and to require a student to move from one room or residence hall to another.

+- Room assignments will normally be made on the basis of two residents per room in the residence halls.
 However, if there is a need, additional residents may be assigned to larger rooms, which the College reserves the right to do.
 A student may also be assigned to a temporary space.
-Students assigned to temporary spaces will be reassigned to double occupancy rooms as they come available. - Unless a student requests an extension of the arrival period in writing through the Office of Residential Life, Illinois College is not obligated to hold a room assignment past 12 noon on the first day of classes.
-If a resident does not check in prior to 12 noon on the first day of classes and later requests an assignment, the resident may be relocated from the original assignment. - Requests for changes to room assignments may be made in writing to the Office of Residential Life after the 10th day of classes each semester.
+Students assigned to temporary spaces will be reassigned to double occupancy rooms as they come available. - Unless a student requests an extension of the arrival period in writing through the Office of Residential Life, Illinois College is not obligated to hold a room assignment past noon on the first day of classes.
+If a resident does not check in prior to noon on the first day of classes and later requests an assignment, the resident may be relocated from the original assignment. - Requests for changes to room assignments may be made in writing to the Office of Residential Life after the 10th day of classes each semester.
 If the request is due to a roommate/floor mate conflict, the students involved will be expected to participate in conflict mediation sessions before any move can take place.
 Mutual requests for room switches are still subject to approval by the Office of Residential Life.
 A student who makes an unauthorized room change will be required to return to the original room and will be assessed a fine for an unauthorized room change. - The College may alter the specific room assignments, if deemed necessary, during the assignment process. - All contracts are for double-occupancy accommodations unless otherwise noted.
 If space allows, a resident who does not have a roommate may have the option of reserving the room as a single.
 Single room reservations must be arranged with the associate director of residential life.
 Additional rates will apply for single rooms.
 Students in this situation (whether by choice or by circumstance) are expected to consolidate with another student if they wish to avoid the additional single room fee. - In order to practice the commitment to tolerance and respect set forth in the College's Affirmation of Community Responsibility, it is the policy of the College to assign roommates without regard to race, color, national origin, sexual orientation, religion or disability and not to make changes to room assignments due to reasons that are discriminatory.